AnttiRask/AnttiRask/README.md

 Thank you for taking the time and visiting my GitHub profile.
 Great to have you here!

 ### About Me:
-- 📊 I'm a Business Development Manager with a 20+ years of experience in the music industry.
+- 📊 I'm a Data Analytics Lead (since may 2022) with a 20+ years of experience in the music industry.
-- 📚 Since 2019 I've been studying data analytics and data science.
-It's funny, but I think I finally know what I want to do when I 'grow up'.
+- 📚 I've been studying data analytics and data science since 2019.
+And the learning never stops! #constantlearning

 ### Current
-- 🔭 In May 2021 I launched my R related blog [why join the navy when you can be a pi{R}ate][blog]
+- 🔭 I have an R related blog [why join the navy when you can be a pi{R}ate][blog]
 - 🌱 I’m currently studying [statistical learning][ISLR] (among other things)
 - 👯 I’m looking to connect and/or collaborate especially with others interested in both data and music (business)
-- 🥅 2021 Goals:
+- 🥅 2022 Goals:
     - Continue learning new things every day
     - Write blog posts about the process
     - Read 50 books (my [goodreads profile][goodreads])